ddaws/lictl/.openhands/microagents/repo.md

 When working with this Rust project:

-- Always run `cargo check` before `cargo build` to save time checking for errors
+NEVER run `cargo check`, `cargo build`, or `cargo test`.
+Rely on Github workflows to build and test by pushing changes and WAITING FOR CI TO COMPLETE BEFORE ASSUMING THE TASK HAS BEEN COMPLETED SUCCESSFULLY.
+Check the results of the CI.
+If the CI failed look at the reason and attempt to fix the failure.

-- Always run `cargo fmt --check` to check for formatting errors before opening a PR
+ALWAYS run `cargo fmt --all` before committing changes to ensure they pass formatting.

 ## Commit Messages